-14.2 mycrypt_cfg.h
+14.4 tomcrypt_cfg.h

-The file "mycrypt_cfg.h" is what lets you control what functionality you want to remove from the library.
-By default, everything the library has to offer it built.
+The file "tomcrypt_cfg.h" is what lets you control various high level macros which control the behaviour of the library.

 ARGTYPE

 This lets you control how the ARGCHK macro will behave.
 The macro is used to check pointers inside the functions against NULL.
 There are three settings for ARGTYPE.
 When set to 0 it will have the default behaviour of printing a message to stderr and raising a SIGABRT signal.
 This is provided so all platforms that use libtomcrypt can have an error that functions similarly.
 When set to 1 it will simply pass on to the assert() macro.
 When set to 2 it will resolve to a empty macro and no error checking will be performed.